alphagov/govuk-kubernetes-cluster-user-docs/source/get-started/tutorials/app-update-deploy-monitor-logs/index.html.md

 1. Check your message on the example test app website

-    After 5 minutes you should be see your message on the example test app website visit the [example test app](https://govuk-replatform-test-app.eks.integration.govuk.digital/?status=200).
+    After about 10 minutes you should be see your message on the example test app website visit the [example test app](https://govuk-replatform-test-app.eks.integration.govuk.digital/?status=200).

 1. View app metrics on the Grafana dashboard